i-meb/EEG-Metastability/README.md

 ```

 The input data should be continuous EEG.
-If needed, current source density (CSD) transformation should be applied externally during preprocessing.
-CSD is not included in this repository.
+If needed, band-pass filtering and current source density (CSD) transformation should be applied externally as preprocessing.
+They are not included in this repository.

 ## Default assumptions